Wiliamfm/bdb_test-/point1/README.md

 # Point 1

-To create the workflow follow the commands below or run the bash file found in this folder (the file is point1.sh).
+To create the workflow follow the commands below.

 ## List of command to make the point 1 using Linux and Git.
 - git init